easy-webpack/config-sass/README.md

 ## Pass in options to sass compiler
 Please refer to [options of node-sass](https://github.com/sass/node-sass#options) for all available options.

-In webpack 1, pass in options can be achieved by adding a `sassLoader` property on webpack config.
+In Webpack 1, pass in options can be achieved by adding a `sassLoader` property on webpack config.

-In webpack2, a [loader-options-plugin](https://webpack.js.org/plugins/loader-options-plugin/) must be used to pass in options.
+In Webpack 2, a [loader-options-plugin](https://webpack.js.org/plugins/loader-options-plugin/) must be used to pass in options.
+Note that you may only use this plugin once with a given test, as it will override *all the options* once used and can cause problems.

 ```js
 const path = require('path');